 Best cafes in Singapore: Mountbatten

 Just a stone’s throw from Mountbatten MRT station, this cosy spot serves a selection of savoury and sweet delights.
-Pull up a chair and order dishes like rosemary chicken chop, oven-baked salmon steak and the classic creme brulee.
+Pull up a chair and order an array of mains, pastas, and pastries.
 With chillax outdoor seating and free Wi-Fi, you’ll be back for more.
 The best part?
 No GST!

 Brawn & Brains, #01-02, 100 Guillemard Road, Singapore 399718